Feven404/Consumer-Complaint-Sentiment-Analysis/README.md

 <img src = "Images/Positive Negative Wordcloud.png" width = "450")>
 </div>

+- The red is the negative words from the complaints.
+- The blue is the positive words from the complaints.
 ---
 # Conclusion
 From the sentiment analysis, it can be concluded that the consumer's faced a lot of troubles and expressed dissatisfaction.